mslinn/sbt-ethereum-docs/docs/tasks.md

 ### `ethBalance`
 This task computes the balance in ether of a given address, or of current sender if no address is supplied.
-Sample usage, showing a balance of approximately $3 at the time of writing:
+The following sample usage shows a balance worth approximately $3 at the time of writing:
 ```sbtshell
 > ethBalance
 [info] 0.009556395 ether (as of the latest incorporated block, address 0x766f158c69cdb28e2f8815e16a82ecee48865d38)